-- Sugar free chocolate chips – I always used stevia sweetened chocolate which is already sweet compared to unsweetened chocolate.
-I highly recommend those stevia chips for the best result
+- Sugar-free chocolate chips – I always used stevia-sweetened chocolate, which is already sweet compared to unsweetened chocolate.
+I highly recommend these stevia chips for the best results.

 - Almond flour – or ground almonds or almond meal anything works.
 Learn how to choose your Keto Flours.

 - Egg – or one flax egg if vegan.
-Simply combine 1 tablespoon of flaxseed meal with 3 tablespoons of water.
-Stir, set aside and wait 10 minutes until egg-like texture forms.
+Combine 1 tablespoon of flaxseed meal with 3 tablespoons of water.
+Stir, set aside, and wait 10 minutes until egg-like texture forms.
 Use as an egg.

 - Coconut oil – I don’t recommend using any other oil or butter for this recipe to achieve the best brownie cookie texture.

-- Baking powder to give those keto chocolate cookies a little raise
+- Baking powder to give those keto chocolate cookies a little rise.

-- Vanilla essence – optional too I just love vanilla in baking
+- Vanilla essence – optional – I love vanilla in baking.

 Fudgy and chewy chocolate cookies